idelfrides/MaisTODOS_wallet_api/README.md

           ]
         }

-### 12 | WARNING:  document and productCode values have to be one of customer/product you created at STEP 10.
+### 12 | WARNING:
+	'document' and 'productCode' values have to be one of customer/product you created at STEP 10.

 ### REFERENCES/TOOLS OR SITES